ryanpatenio/learning-react/README.md

 ## 🧠 Notes & Learnings

 I'll be adding my notes, challenges, and what I’ve learned along the way inside separate folders or markdown files.

 # Day 1
-**Set up React using Vite using this "yarn create vite "filename" --templates=react | ts **Set up PORT and add dotenv in file Note! in the .env the name PORT=3000 it must no whitespace
+-Set up React using Vite using this "yarn create vite "filename" --templates=react | ts -Set up PORT and add dotenv in file Note! in the .env the name PORT=3000 it must no whitespace

 ---